algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document Template.md

   - The testing and quality assurance processes will effectively identify and address any bugs or issues, ensuring a polished and functional virtual processor with our language and our interpreter.

-#   **2. System/ Solution Overview**
+# **2. System**
-Provide a short description of the software and solution being specified and its purpose, including relevant benefits, objectives, and goals.
+__Provide a short description of the software and solution being specified and its purpose, including relevant benefits, objectives, and goals.__

 ## **2.1    Context Diagram/ Interface Diagram/ Data Flow Diagram, Application Screen Flow, Sitemap, Process Flow**
 Provide any appropriate graphical representations that are relevant to the system and project such as a context/interface/data flow diagram, application screen flow, site map, or process flow.
 Add as many as needed.

 __NONE FOR NOW__